Property Guides

 Transacting a landed property in Singapore typically involves millions of dollars, making it a high-stakes transaction that requires careful handling.
 With such a significant financial commitment, even minor errors in pricing, documentation, or negotiations can lead to substantial financial losses or legal complications.
 For this reason, it is recommended to hire a property agent experienced in transacting such properties rather than selling it independently.

 Property agents not only help to mitigate risks by providing accurate market valuation but also assist in legal and regulatory compliance, and negotiating favourable terms on your behalf.
 Their experience and industry knowledge often provide peace of mind, ensuring a smooth and secure sales process.
+For landed sales, agent commission is commonly around 2% of the sale price, though this is negotiable and not fixed by any authority.

 Types of Landed Property in Singapore